 \begin{proof} We will first prove for $I=n$, by induction on $n$.
-For $n=0$, $\ACF^0=\ACF$, and indeed the completions of $\ACF$ are given by fixing the characteristic, and $\ACF$ is stable.
+For $n=0$, $\ACF^0=\ACF$, and indeed the completions of $\ACF$ are given by fixing the characteristic and every completion $\ACF_p$ is stable.
 Suppose it is true for $n$.
 We have $\ACF^{n+1}=\ACF_{\ACF^n}$, where we denote the added predicate by $P_n$.
 By \cref{complete}, the completions of $\ACF^{n+1}$ are given by completions of $\ACF^n$, which are given by fixing the characteristic.
-By \cref{stable}, $\ACF^{n+1}$ is stable.
+Furthermore, $\ACF^{n+1}_p=\ACF_{\ACF^n_p}$, so by \cref{stable} every completion $\ACF^{n+1}_p$ is stable.